RexxLA/rexx-repository/ARB/standards/work-in-progress/document/syntax_constructs.md

 The specifications nnn and nnn permit two alternative messages in some circumstances.
 The following rules apply:

-- Msg15.1 shall be preferred to Msg15.3 if the choice of Msg15.3 would result in the replacement for the insertion being a blank character;
+- _Msg15.1_ shall be preferred to _Msg15.3_ if the choice of _Msg15.3_ would result in the replacement for the insertion being a blank character;

-- Msg15.2 shall be preferred to Msg15.4 if the choice of Msg15.4 would result in the replacement for the insertion being a blank character;
+- _Msg15.2_ shall be preferred to _Msg15.4_ if the choice of _Msg15.4_ would result in the replacement for the insertion being a blank character;

-- Msg31.3 shall be preferred to Msg31.2 if the replacement for the insertion in the message starts with a period;
+- _Msg31.3_ shall be preferred to _Msg31.2_ if the replacement for the insertion in the message starts with a period;

-- Preference is given to the message that appears later in the list: Msg21.1, Msg27.1, Msg25.16, Msg36, Msg38.3, Msg35.1, other messages.
+- Preference is given to the message that appears later in the list: _Msg21.1_, _Msg27.1_, _Msg25.16_, _Msg36_, _Msg38.3_, _Msg35.1_, other messages.

 ### Creation of messages

-The message_identifiers in clause 6 correlate with the tails of stem #ErrorText., which is initialized in nnn to identify particular messages.
+The _message_identifiers_ in clause 6 correlate with the tails of stem #ErrorText., which is initialized in nnn to identify particular messages.
 The action of producing an error message will replace any insertions in the message text and present the resulting text, together with information on the origin of the error, to the configuration by writing on the default error stream.

 Further activity by the language processor is permitted, but not defined by this standard.

 The effect of an error during the writing of an error message is not defined.

 #### Error message prefix

 The error message selected by the message number is preceded by a prefix.
-The text of the prefix is
-#ErrorText.0.1 except when the error is in source that execution of an interactive trace interpret
-instruction (see nnn) is processing, in which case the text is #ErrorText.0.2.
-The insert called <value> in these texts is the message number.
-The insert called <linenumber> is the line number of the error.
+The text of the prefix is _#ErrorText.0.1_ except when the error is in source that execution of an interactive trace _interpret_ instruction (see nnn) is processing, in which case the text is _#ErrorText.0.2_.
+The insert called `<value>` in these texts is the message number.
+The insert called `<linenumber>` is the line number of the error.
-The line number of the error is one more than the number of EOL events encountered before the error was detectable, except for messages Msg6.1, Msg14, Msg14.1, Msg14.2, Msg14.3, and Msg14.4.
-For Msg6.1 it is one more than the number of EOL events encountered before the line containing the unmatched '/*'.
+The line number of the error is one more than the number of _EOL_ events encountered before the error was detectable, except for messages _Msg6.1_, _Msg14_, _Msg14.1_, _Msg14.2_, _Msg14.3_, and _Msg14.4_.
+For _Msg6.1_ it is one more than the number of _EOL_ events encountered before the line containing the unmatched `'/*'`.
 For the others, it is the line number of the clause containing the keyword referenced in the message text.

-The insert called <source> is the value provided on the API_ Start function which started processing of the program, see nnn.
+The insert called `<source>` is the value provided on the `API_Start` function which started processing of the program, see nnn.

 ## Replacement of insertions

-Within the text of error messages, an insertion consists of the characters '<', '>', and what is between those characters.
+Within the text of error messages, an insertion consists of the characters `'<'`, `'>'`, and what is between those characters.
 There will be a word in the insertion that specifies the replacement text, with the following meaning:

-- if the word is 'hex-encoding' and the message is not Msg23.1 then the replacement text is the value of the leftmost character which caused the source to be syntactically incorrect.
+- if the word is `'hex-encoding'` and the message is not _Msg23.1_ then the replacement text is the value of the leftmost character which caused the source to be syntactically incorrect.
 The value is in hexadecimal notation;

-- if the word is 'token' then the replacement text is the part of the source program which was recognized as the detection token, or in the case of Msg31.1 and Msg31.2, the token before the detection token.
+- if the word is `'token'` then the replacement text is the part of the source program which was recognized as the detection token, or in the case of _Msg31.1_ and _Msg31.2_, the token before the detection token.

 The detection token is the leftmost token for which the program up to and including the token could not be parsed as the left part of a program without causing a message.
 If the detection token is a semicolon that was not present in the source but was supplied during recognition then the replacement is the previous token;

-- if the word is 'position’ then the replacement text is a number identifying the detection character.
-The detection character is the leftmost character in the hex_string or binary_string which did not match the required syntax.
+- if the word is `'position'` then the replacement text is a number identifying the detection character.
+The detection character is the leftmost character in the _hex_string_ or _binary_string_ which did not match the required syntax.
 The number is a count of the characters in the string which preceded the detection character, including the initial quote or apostrophe.
-In deciding the leftmost blank in a quoted string of radix 'X' or 'B' that is erroneous not that:
+In deciding the leftmost blank in a quoted string of radix `'X'` or `'B'` that is erroneous note that:

-A blank as the first character of the quoted string is an error.
+    * A blank as the first character of the quoted string is an error.

-The leftmost embedded sequence of blanks can validly follow any number of non-blank characters.
+    * The leftmost embedded sequence of blanks can validly follow any number of non-blank characters.

-Otherwise a blank run that follows an odd numbered sequence of non-blanks (or a number not a multiple of four in the case of radix 'B’) is not valid.
+    * Otherwise a blank run that follows an odd numbered sequence of non-blanks (or a number not a multiple of four in the case of radix `'B'`) is not valid.

-If the string is invalid for a reason not described above, the leftmost blank of the rightmost sequence of blanks is the invalid blank to be referenced in the message;
+    * If the string is invalid for a reason not described above, the leftmost blank of the rightmost sequence of blanks is the invalid blank to be referenced in the message;

-- if the word is 'char' then the replacement text is the detection character;
+- if the word is `'char'` then the replacement text is the detection character;

-- if the word is 'linenumber' then the replacement text is the line number of a clause associated with the error.
+- if the word is `'linenumber'` then the replacement text is the line number of a clause associated with the error.
 The wording of the message text specifies which clause that is;

-- if the word is 'keywords' then the replacement text is a list of the keywords that the syntax would allow at the context where the error occurred.
-If there are two keywords they shall be separated by the four characters ' or '.
-If more, the last shall be preceded by the three characters 'or' and the others shall be followed by the two characters ','.
+- if the word is `'keywords'` then the replacement text is a list of the keywords that the syntax would allow at the context where the error occurred.
+If there are two keywords they shall be separated by the four characters `' or '`.
+If more, the last shall be preceded by the three characters `'or'` and the others shall be followed by the two characters `','`.
 The keywords will be uppercased and in alphabetical order.

-Replacement text is truncated to #Limit_Messagelnsert characters if it would otherwise be longer than that, except for a keywords replacement.
-When an insert is both truncated and appears within quotes in the message, the three characters '...' are inserted in the message after the trailing quote.
+Replacement text is truncated to `#Limit_Messagelnsert` characters if it would otherwise be longer than that, except for a keywords replacement.
+When an insert is both truncated and appears within quotes in the message, the three characters `'...'` are inserted in the message after the trailing quote.

 ## Syntactic equivalence